engineeredbyalex/engineeredbyalex/README.md

-- 👋 Hi, I’m @engineeredbyalex
+- 👋 Hi, I’m Alex, Front End Developer and Student.
-- 🌱 I’m building apps with next js
+- 🌱 I’m building apps with NextJS 13
 - 📫 How to reach me ?
-You can find me on my Instagram or my mail: @nusuntlaza || dev.lazarescu.alexandru@gmail.com
+You can find me on my website : alexlazarescu.com